sneha44536/ML-algorithums-/README.md

-The algorithm learns the relationship between input and output from past examples and then uses that learning to predict results for new data.
+The algorithm learns the relationship between input and output from past examples and then uses that learning to predict results for new data. lets start with the Regression algorithums.

+1.**Regression algorithum**------

+1) linear regression-
+how it works?
+it Takes your data (x, y)
+Draws many possible lines
+Picks the best line that is closest to all points
+This line is called:
+👉 Line of Best Fit

+3) logistic regression-